ielab/health-search-tutorial/hands-on/README.md

 #### Starting Elastic

 First, start Elastic.
-We will the standard docker images provided by elastic to do this:
+We will use the standard docker images provided by elastic to do this.

+Open a new terminal window and make sure you run this not in the tutorial docker but on your host machine:

 `docker run -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" docker.elastic.co/elasticsearch/elasticsearch:6.3.1`

 Ensure that the docker service is up and running by visiting: [http://localhost:9200/](http://localhost:9200/)

 #### Indexing

+Return to your tutorial docker shell.

 Now we want to index all the annotated documents to Elastic: